indragiek/SNRLastFMEngine/README.md

 ## Authenticating with Last.fm

-Last.fm provides [two possible](http://www.last.fm/api/authentication) authentication methods that are usable for desktop applications.
+Last.fm provides [three possible](http://www.last.fm/api/authentication) authentication methods.
 Ironically, the "web application" authentication method is the most convenient and easy to implement in a desktop application.
 That said, Last.fm doesn't condone the use of the web app authentication method for desktop apps, so use at your own discretion.
+Mobile authentication is the simplest out of the three as it allows you to bypass the process of retrieving an authentication token and allows you to get a session key immediately.
 Authentication isn't required for all API calls.
 The [Last.fm API](http://www.last.fm/api/) docs detail which methods require authentication.

 **Web Authentication Method**
 (demonstrated in example app, Mac)